 - Hard to get the output of the camera on the spot.
 There’s a video-out hack over USB but that’s analog video.
 The only way to know if I’m filming what I want is to stop recording, move the camera, connect it via USB, download the recorded file on a laptop or tablet and look at it.
 Which makes the whole exercise pointless since I have to touch the camera so it can’t use that to adjust its position.

 - Similarly, I can’t configure the exposition parameters and view the result “live”.
-So I just keep the defaults as they seems sort of appropriate.
+So I just keep the defaults as they seem sort of appropriate.

 - The lack of real time view means setting up the camera is a lot of guesswork.
 I use flat cars to hold it, but I have no idea if the freight car or engine in front is going to be visible, blurry, too high, too low… It’s just guesswork.